IACR/conference-template/README.md

 ---

+## After the quickstart
+This is a rough idea of what you will need to do after you have set up the website and added the call for papers:
+1. Add paper submission information
+2. Open submission server and add the link to it
+3. Add accepted papers
+4. Add call for artifacts or affiliated events, if applicable
+5. Add venue & travel information
+6. Add tourism information, if applicable
+7. Add hotel and visa information
+8. Add financial support information page
+9. Add affiliated or co-located events pages, if applicable
+10. Add awards and invited talks pages, if applicable
+11. Add an updated code of conduct page
+12. Add registration information
+13. Open registration server and add link
+14. Add the program
+15. Add rump session page, if applicable
+16. Update the program if there are schedule, talk title, or speaker changes
+17. Add session chairs, slides, paper links, and speakers to the program

+During the conference, you will also need to:
+1. Add announcements to main page, if applicable
+2. Update the program if there are last-minute schedule changes
+3. Open rump session submissions and add link
+4. Add rump session program once finalized

+In addition to these steps, you will need to be:
+* Updating the sponsors page as additional sponsorships come in
+* Adding to the website updates

+All this to say: do not underestimate the amount of work maintaining the website is.

+---

 ## Non-IACR conferences
 While this is not designed specifically for use by non-IACR conferences, it can certainly be used that way.
+If you would like to use this template for conferences outside of IACR, you will need to [load Bootstrap via CDN](https://getbootstrap.com/docs/5.3/getting-started/introduction/#cdn-links) rather than directly from IACR as it is currently written.
+You can also hire Kay on a freelance basis to handle your conference website, subject to her availability.

 Like the warning in the comprehensive user guide, because this is open source, there is no warranty.
-Subject to her availability, Kay may be hired on a freelance basis to construct your conference website for you.

 ---